-- You can often get great coupons from Michaels or Joann's by signing up for their email newsletter. - All supplies need to have your name and your class written clearly on them.
+- You can often get great coupons from Michaels or Joann's by signing up for their email newsletter or downloading their app. - All supplies need to have your name and your class written clearly on them.
 If you have any problems obtaining the required items, please feel free to contact me.